Join the Movement to Stop Plastic Pollution!

 For example, washing one fleece jacket of 680 grams loses almost a million fibers at a time.

-Currents carry microplastics and micro-beads into our coastal and marine waters.
+When the micro fibers are released into the water column, currents carry the microplastics and micro-beads into our coastal and marine waters.
 These tiny plastic particles can be harmful to fish, as they can become trapped in gills or digested to leave a fish feeling full even though there’s no nutrients in the digestive tract, causing a fish to starve to death.
 Drinking water supplies around the world and fish in our food chain have also been found to contain microplastics.

 WHAT CAN YOU DO ABOUT PLASTIC POLLUTION?